Workday/canvas-kit/modules/button/css/README.md

 > We are rolling out our next iteration of our buttons and will be deprecating the old ones(orange
 > primary, secondary, and delete) on (this time frame).

-> We've renamed the old buttons to use `wdc-button-deprecated` mixin and have added a warning
-> message to that mixin suggesting to use `wdc-btn` mixin that will show up when you compile your
-> code.

 ### New Button

 You will be opt in to the new buttons with (insert version number) without having to change your